A new look at reweighted message passing: -consistency and convergence properties

-It is known that fixed points of the MSD algorithm on graph $(\calF,J)$ are characterized by the {\em $\mbox{$J$-consistency}$} condition, also called {\em generalized arc consistency} (w.r.t.\ $J$)~\cite{Werner:PAMI10}.
+It is known that fixed points of the MSD algorithm on graph $(\calF,J)$ are characterized by the {\em local arc consistency } condition w.r.t.\ $J$, or {\em $\mbox{$J$-consistency}$} for short.
 In this section we show a similar property for SRMP.